-The configure script in recent versions of R aims to choose a C compiler which supports C11: as the default in recent versions of gcc, LLVM clang and Apple clang is C17, that is what is likely to be chosen.
-On the other hand, until R 4.3.0 the makefiles for the Windows build specified C99.
-They now use the compiler default which for the recommended compiler is C17.
+The configure script in recent previous versions of R aimed to choose a C compiler which supported C11: as the default in recent versions of gcc (prior to 15), LLVM clang and Apple clang is C17, that is what is likely to be chosen.
+On the other hand, until R 4.3.0 the makefiles for the Windows build specified C99 and up to R 4.4.3 used the compiler default which for the recommended compiler was C17.

-Packages may want to either avoid or embrace the changes in C23, and can do so via specifying 'USE_Cnn' for 17, 23, 90 or 99 in the 'SystemRequirements' field of their DESCRIPTION file of a package depending on 'R (>= 4.3.0)'.
+Packages may want to either avoid or embrace the changes in C23, and can do so via specifying 'USE\Cnn' for 17, 23, 90 or 99 in the 'SystemRequirements' field of their DESCRIPTION file of a package depending on 'R (>= 4.3.0)'.
 Those using a configure script should set the corresponding compiler and flags, for example using